alcatrazEscapee/hexlands/README.md

     - `border_state` is a block state representing the border state.
 It must be specified in a block state format, with a `Name` and `Properties` keys.
 The default in the overworld is `minecraft:stone_bricks`, the default in the nether is `minecraft:nether_bricks`.
     - `border_extends_to_bedrock` is a boolean.
 If true, the border will extend all the way down to bedrock, rather than only covering the surface material.
 By default, this is `false` in the overworld and `true` in the nether.
     - `windowed_border` is a boolean.
 If true, the border will be a "window" from both the top and the bottom of the world, otherwise, it will approximate the height of the biome.
 By default, this is `false` in the overworld and `true` in the nether.
+    - `no_border` is a boolean.
+If true, there will be no border, and the border space will completely consist of air.

 #### Example